-Earlier year Year 1 Year 2 Year 3 Target Current status & trend Result Local produce sold at PNM from 2012-2013: 4,300-5,000 kgs per month (approx.) n/a n/a >2% annual increase, or consecutive yrs of incr.
-Date 2014 2016 2017 Source AgIntel (National Agricultural Database) & MOA advice (Source: MOA)
+Earlier year Year 1 Year 2 Year 3 Target Current status & trend Result Local produce sold at PNM from 2012-2013: 4,300-5,000 kgs per month (approx.) n/a n/a Total local food produced and supplied at Punanga Nui Market was 51,468kg >2% annual increase, or consecutive yrs of incr.
+Date 2014 2016 2017 2018 Source AgIntel (National Agricultural Database) & MOA advice (Source: MOA)

-MOA has provided 2012/13 information about fresh produce sold at the Punanga Nui market and at roadside markets collected through fortnightly surveys.
-Crop data was collected for Rarotonga every six to eight weeks through a survey.
+MOA has provided 2018/19 information about fresh produce sold at the Punanga Nui market and at roadside markets collected through fortnightly surveys.
+Crop data was collected for

+Rarotonga every six to eight weeks through a survey.
 This information has been reported through the Agriculture Bulletin, Agriculture Field Reports, and a bi-monthly crop survey.
 However, more recent data is needed for this this indicator.
 MOA intend to use domestic market price and volume data to monitor food production trends for the next indicator report.

-In 2012/13 it was estimated that 4,300 to 5,000 kg of local food crops were bought and sold at Punanga Nui market weekly.
-These survey results showed a slight increase in local food production to meet local demand, particularly on Rarotonga.
-However, it is anticipated the Cook Islands will continue to rely on imported produce to supplement local food supply.
-This is further augmented with the significant decline of arable land suitable for agricultural purposes, and slow interest of young people in this trade/vocation.
-The MOA continues to work on its educational programmes to increase awareness and interest.
+In 2018/19, between 4,289kg to 4,324 kg of local food crops were produced, supplied and sold at the Punanga Nui market monthly.
+These survey results showed a slight increase in local food production to meet local demand in 2019, particularly on Rarotonga.
+It is anticipated that the Cook Islands will continue to rely on imported produce to supplement local food supply.
+This is further augmented with the significant decline of arable land suitable for agricultural purposes, and the low interest of young people in this trade/vocation.
+The Ministry continues to work on its educational programs to increase awareness and interest with the new Advisory division.